sourcemeta/awesome-jsonschema/README.md

 - [KrakenD](https://www.krakend.io/docs/endpoints/json-schema/) - KrakenD endpoints receiving a JSON object in its body can apply automatic validations using the JSON Schema vocabulary before the content passes to the backends
 - [MongoDB](https://docs.mongodb.com/manual/reference/operator/query/jsonSchema/) - MongoDB 3.6 and later support JSON Schema for querying data and defining collection constraints
 - [MySQL](https://dev.mysql.com/doc/refman/8.0/en/json-validation-functions.html) - MySQL 8.0.17 and later support table constraints to validate a JSON document against a JSON Schema
+- [RESTHeart](https://restheart.org/docs/json-schema-validation/) - RESTHeart supports MongoDB schema validation to enforce a format to documents: rules-based validation from MongoDB 3.2 and Json Schema validation from MongoDB 3.6

 ## Articles